RichardBack/PetHotelManagement/README.md

 Watch how the database improvements have elevated the system's efficiency and security.

 🔗 [Watch the Enhancements Video - Databases](https://youtu.be/7XpiSde4HZs)

+### Code Reviews in Database Integration:
+The integration of MySQL into the PetBAG system involved thorough reviews of SQL queries and CRUD operations to ensure secure and optimized interactions with the database.
+Code reviews highlighted areas for improvement, such as implementing parameterized queries to prevent SQL injection vulnerabilities and optimizing the database schema for scalability and future growth.

 ---